What is an HO-6 Insurance Policy?

-- Condo insurance works by protecting any damage to the internal structure of your condo, as well as your personal property, liability and additional living expenses.
+- Condo insurance protect any damage to the internal structure of your condo, as well as your personal property, liability and additional living expenses.

 - HO-6 insurance doesn’t cover any structures or property that you don’t actually own, such as common areas.